Which treatments are effective for bacterial vaginosis?

 Photo of a woman talking with her doctor

-Bacterial vaginosis can cause symptoms such as vaginal discharge with an unpleasant fishy smell.
-The clindamycin and metronidazole are both effective treatments for this .
+Bacterial vaginosis can cause symptoms such as discharge with an unpleasant smell.
+The clindamycin and metronidazole are both effective treatments for this bacterial in the vagina.
 There is a lack of research on the possible benefits of treatments with lactic acid .

-The can cause a watery, grayish-white discharge with an unpleasant fishy smell, but it often goes undetected.
-If symptoms do occur, the can be treated effectively with antibiotics.
-Pregnant women can use too: This treatment can help to reduce the slightly increased risk of miscarriage due to the .
+The can cause watery, grayish-white discharge with an unpleasant "fishy" smell, but it often goes unnoticed.
+If symptoms do occur, the can be treated effectively with .
+Pregnant women can use for vaginosis too: The slightly increases the risk of preterm birth or miscarriage.
+Treatment with can reduce this risk.

 How are antibiotics used?

-The symptoms of bacterial vaginosis are usually treated with such as clindamycin or metronidazole – in the form of a cream, vaginal suppositories or tablets, or oral tablets (to be swallowed).
-The treatment can last one to seven days depending on the exact drug used, its form, the dose, and the severity of the symptoms.
+The symptoms of bacterial vaginosis are usually treated with the clindamycin or metronidazole – in the form of a cream, vaginal suppositories or tablets, or oral tablets (to be swallowed).
+The treatment can last 2 to 7 days depending on the exact drug and form used, the dose, and the severity of the symptoms.
 You can talk to your doctor about what type of treatment is most suitable for you.

 If you've been prescribed , it's important to make sure you use them correctly.
-That especially means using the medicine regularly and for as long as prescribed: If you stop early – for instance, because the symptoms have already cleared up – resistant strains of are more likely to develop.
+That especially means using the medicine regularly and for as long as prescribed: If you stop early – for instance, because the symptoms have already cleared up – resistant strains of may develop.

 How effective are antibiotics?

 Clindamycin and metronidazole are very effective against vaginosis symptoms.
-Research on treatment with clindamycin creams has shown the following:
+Research on treatment with clindamycin creams found that the symptoms went away within 1 to 2 weeks in

-• Without clindamycin: 50% of the study participants who used a placebo (fake treatment) had no symptoms one to two weeks afterwards.
+• 50% of the women who used a placebo (fake treatment).

-Several studies have also shown that clindamycin and metronidazole are similarly effective: In the studies comparing these two , over 90% of the women had no symptoms after treatment – regardless of which drug they had used.
+Several studies have also shown that clindamycin and metronidazole are similarly effective: In the studies comparing these two , over 90% of the women had no symptoms after treatment – regardless of which of the medications they had used.

-Bacterial vaginosis can come back after a few weeks.
-That happens quite often: About half of all women have symptoms again about one year after the first .
-If you keep getting bacterial vaginosis, it may be a good idea to discuss the prevention options with your doctor.
+Bacterial vaginosis might come back after a few weeks.
+That happens quite often: About half of all women have symptoms again one year after the first .
+If you keep getting bacterial vaginosis, it's a good idea to discuss the prevention options with your doctor.

 Researchers have also looked into whether it's a good idea for your partner to take too.
 But that wasn’t shown to speed up the recovery time or prevent the from coming back.